 Dear yeast researchers and friends,

-It is our great pleasure to invite you to the 15th International Congress on Yeasts to be held at the University of Vienna in the Heart of the City of Vienna, Austria, from August 23 to 27, 2020.
+It is our great pleasure to invite you to the joint event – the 15th International Congress on Yeasts (ICY) and the 30th International Conference on Yeast Genetics and Molecular Biologs (ICYGMB30) to be held in the Heart of the City of Vienna, Austria, from August 22 to 26, 2021.
 The conference is intended to attract all yeast researchers in all fields.

-ICY15 is organized by the University of Natural Resources and Life Sciences, Vienna under the auspices of the International Commission on Yeasts.
+ICY15 meets ICYGMB30 is organized by the University of Natural Resources and Life Sciences, Vienna under the auspices of the International Commission on Yeasts and the ICYGMB Steering Committee.
 Founded in 1966, the International Commission on Yeasts promotes all aspects of yeast research and higher education, and it organizes annual specialized symposia and, every four years, the International Congress on Yeasts.
+Every second year since the 1960s, the International Conference on Yeast Genetics and Molecular Biology is held in Europe.

 The University of Natural Resources and Life Sciences (BOKU), the Alma Mater Viridis, perceives itself as a teaching and research center for renewable resources, which are necessary for human life.
 Connecting natural sciences, engineering, and economic sciences, we wish to increase knowledge of the ecologically and economically sustainable use of natural resources.
 Today BOKU is one of Austria’s leading centers in yeast research, spanning from fundamental research on yeast ecology to its application in food, feed and biopharmaceutical production, as well as the forefront of synthetic biology for renewable production of chemicals.